Shalimar Television Network: History

-STN-As Channel-3
+STN as Channel-3

-In 1999, NTM had to quit the airwaves because of the financial crunch.
-Right after this, STN also ended the re-broadcast programs of CNN Intentional, BBC World and DW.
+In 1999, NTM had to quit the airwaves because of a financial crunch, due to charges of corruption and the massification of VCRs.
+Right after this, STN also ended the re-broadcast programs of CNN International, BBC World and DW.
 In 1999, under a settlement with PTV Network, STN became "Channel-3".
-A Satellite beam was also arranged for STN/Channel-3 and it started its broadcast from PTV Academy.
-Each rebroadcast station of STN on terrestrial airwaves was connected to the satellite beam of STN/Channel.
-Channel-3 started its regular transmission in 2000 as an all-purpose channel.
-Slots of 'Prime Entertainment' and 'Sunday TV' were quite popular among the audience as the quality of entertainment programming were quite good.

 Replacement of STN by ATV

-In 2005, STN/Channel-3 went off the air and the parent company Shalimar Recording and Broadcasting Company signed an agreement with Sports Star International to start the first ever semi-private channel of Pakistan ATV (Pakistan) channel, the collaboration stayed intact till 2018.
-From 2018-2020, ATV ran solely under SRBC solely as a semi-government TV Channel.
-In 2020, it again got a partner from private sector.
+In 2005, STN/Channel-3 went off the air and the parent company Shalimar Recording and Broadcasting Company (SRBC) signed an agreement with Sports Star International to start the first ever semi-private channel of Pakistan, ATV (Pakistan) channel; the collaboration stayed intact till 2018.
+From 2018-2020, ATV ran solely under SRBC as a semi-government TV channel.
+In 2020, it again got a partner from the private sector.